Point-like bounding chains in open Gromov-Witten theory: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank M. Abouzaid, D. Auroux, P.~Georgieva, D. Joyce, T. Kimura, M. Liu, L. Polterovich, E. Shustin, I. Smith, G. Tian, and A. Zernik, for helpful conversations.
+The authors would like to thank M. Abouzaid, D. Auroux, P.~Georgieva, D. Joyce, T. Kimura, E. Kosloff, M. Liu, L. Polterovich, E. Shustin, I. Smith, G.~Tian, and A. Netser Zernik, for helpful conversations.
 The authors were partially supported by ERC starting grant 337560 and ISF Grant 1747/13.
+The first author was partially supported by ISF Grant 569/18.
+The second author was partially supported by the Canada Research Chairs Program and NSF grant No. DMS-163852.